Supreme Court Ruling Means Immigrants Could Continue To Be Detained Indefinitely

 The American Civil Liberties Union took up Rodriguez's case.
 The civil rights group filed a class action lawsuit and eventually won his release and the cancellation of his deportation order.
 Rodriguez remains in the United States.

 The Ninth Circuit Court of Appeals ruled that the immigrant detainees and asylum seekers can't be detained indefinitely and that they have a right to a bond hearing every six months.
-The appellate court also held that, in order to hold these detainees, the government must show the immigrants would pose a danger or become a flight risk if set free.
+The appellate court also held that in order to hold these detainees, the government must show that the immigrants would pose a danger or become a flight risk if set free.

 The Obama administration appealed to the high court, insisting that Congress — not the courts — has the power to make immigration law and that the law allows the government to detain "criminal and terrorist aliens" as well as "aliens seeking admission to the United States."